 With a wellness stipend, you can reimburse your employees for:

 - Wearable fitness trackers

 - Wellness apps

-The best way to reimburse your employees tax-free for their healthcare expenses, including insurance coverage, is through an HRA.
-All reimbursements made through an HRA are completely tax-free for the employer and can be tax-free for employees too, so long as they have minimum essential coverage (MEC).
+The best way to reimburse your employees tax-free for their healthcare expenses, including their individual insurance coverage, is through an HRA.